Downloading a file over an unstable connection with wget

 -c tells wget to continue a download, so you can stop wget and restart it later without downloading the whole file again.

-–tries=0 means that we will try indefinitely if the connection breaks
+–tries=0 means that the download will be tried indefinitely if the connection breaks.

-–timeout=2 tells wget to reconnect if we don’t get any data for more than 2 seconds
+–timeout=2 tells wget to reconnect if no data is received for more than 2 seconds.

-–wait=1 means wget will sleep 1 second before it reconnects
+–wait=1 means wget will sleep for one second before it reconnects.